Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![fenix-7-Pro-Series-768x467](img/fenix-7-Pro-Series-768x467.png)

+The fēnix 7 Pro has recently been superseded by the fēnix 8, so it is now heavily discounted and an excellent buy.

 There is a standard edition with Power Glass™ screen and stainless steel bezel, or sapphire edition with Sapphire crystal screen and titanium bezel.
+The non-Pro versions of fēnix 7 do not support multi-band GNSS, so the Instinct 3 AMOLED would probably be a better choice.

-There are three sizes - fēnix 7S Pro (42 mm), 7 Pro (47 mm) and 7X Pro (51 mm), but these are the specifications for the fēnix 7 Pro (47 mm).
+There are three sizes in total; fēnix 7S Pro (42 mm), 7 Pro (47 mm) and 7X Pro (51 mm).
+These are the specifications for the fēnix 7 Pro (47 mm).

 Price

-- £579.99 RRP, £525 at John Lewis
+- £579.99 RRP, currently £525 at John Lewis

 Size